icosahedron/flagrantsystemerror/src/posts/chronicle-continues.md

 [A while back](http://flagrantsystemerror.com/chronicle-of-an-app.html) I started an app, my first real mobile application.

 As it is wont, life gets in the way, in particular finishing my degree.
 As part of the degree program, I was required to do a Senior Project.
-I chose to continue the TaskPaper clone that I had started earlier.
+I chose to prototype the TaskPaper clone that I had imagined earlier.

-Well, the app is coming along nicely.
-I completed the project without completing the app.
-The project was to design the app, finish a prototype, and write a report on the project.
+(The project was to design the app, finish a prototype, and write a report on the project prototype.)

-So far this prototype has evolved a bit.
+So far this prototype has evolved a bit to something a bit more functional.

 ![@Done Prototype][done-prototype]